jnweiger/testing/README.md

 <summary>The effect folding should be to hide details contents.
 But here, it does not work:</summay>

  + The bullet list is always visible.
- + >ou can click on the triangle, it does *not* matter which way it points.
+ + You can click on the triangle, it does *not* matter which way it points.
  + That is bad.
 </details>